SysManSquad/sysmansquadblogdev/content/posts/2021-02-17-keeping-up-with-distribution-points/index.md

                     </h2>

                     <p>
                       The Content Library Cleanup Tool does just that: It cleans up the content library on a distribution point of any content which is not associated with any packages.
-You’ll find it in <strong>CD.Latest\SMSSETUP\TOOLS\ContentLibraryCleanup</strong> on your site server.
+You’ll find it in **CD.Latest\SMSSETUP\TOOLS\ContentLibraryCleanup** on your site server.
 It’s pretty well documented:
                     </p>

                     <p>